“Every child has a different learning style and pace. Each child is unique, not only capable of learning but also

 Holy Cross purchases a Service Level Agreement with the following Lewisham Teams: Educational Psychology, Specific Learning Difficulty, Drumbeat Autistic Spectrum Outreach, Inclusion Outreach and Speech and Language.
-The Inclusion Team and staff work closely with these agencies to review and improve practice.
+The SEND Team and staff work closely with these agencies to review and improve practice.
 Additional support for pupils with social, emotional and mental health needs are provided by an Inclusion Outreach Teacher and Art Psychotherapists from the Inclusion Outreach Team.

 - How do we evaluate the effectiveness of the provision made for children with SEND?

 Teaching and learning are evaluated using the “Assess, plan, do, review” cycle.
 This is embedded in our teaching practice.
 Teaching and support staff collaborate in this process.
 Ongoing assessment and Termly Pupil Progress Meetings evaluate the provision formally and future support is planned according to pupils’ needs and the impact of interventions.
 Pupils are encouraged to consider their own learning styles to help them develop their self-awareness and to support them in overcoming barriers to learning.

 - How are children with SEND enabled to engage in activities available to pupils in school who do not have SEND?

 We adhere to the guidance in the Equality Act 2010 to: